flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/second-column.md

 Displayed in green when takeoff or go around mode is engaged.

-SRS is the speed reference system and it controls pitch to steer the aircraft along a path in the vertical plan at a speed defined by the SRS guidance law.
+SRS is the speed reference system, and it controls pitch to steer the aircraft along a path in the vertical plan at a speed defined by the SRS guidance law.

 ### CLB